mlopes/marco-lopes.com/articles/_posts/2019/2019-03-26-Function-Properties.md

 what does it do then?
 In Scala, `println` is a function, but it doesn't return a `void` type, instead it returns a value of type `Unit`. `Unit`, is a type that is inhabited by a single value, `()` in Scala.
-Returning `Unit`, is usually a pretty good hint that this functions is being exectuted purelly for the effects that it performs and we don't care about the result.
+Returning `Unit`, is usually a pretty good hint that this functions is being executed purely for the effects that it performs and we don't care about the result.
 This difference between a `void` and `Unit` type is important because by being able to construct a value of type `Unit`, which you can't for type `void` (because there are no values